codesharedot/dex-price/README.md

-# incent price
+# lockchain price

-Gets the incent price with Python (from JSON).
+Gets the lockchain price with Python (from JSON).

 https://pythonbasics.org